LeaseCrunch Blog

 If you need help adding a SBITA in your LeaseCrunch accounting software, check out this Knowledge Base article.

 For GASB 87, some of the most common mistakes we see are with modifications and terminations, such as when to re-measure the lease or adjust the lease term.
 We also see struggles with determining what constitutes a lease payment, as well as identifying the incremental borrowing rate or the implicit discount rate.
+Under GASB 87, common challenges include handling modifications and terminations, more specifically knowing when to remeasure a lease or adjust the term.
+We also frequently see confusion around what qualifies as a lease payment as well as how to determine the appropriate incremental borrowing rate or implicit rate.

 Have you struggled with these areas yourself?
 Have outlying questions regarding any of them?
 Don't hesitate to contact us here at LeaseCrunch for more information.